On the surface, the days of Sefiras HaOmer seem to have two, somewhat contradictory themes:

 You shall love your fellow, because he is like yourself

 By seeking out the good points in your fellow and judging him favorably– even when he is at his lowest– your compassion on him will illicit a flow of compassion from Above.
-This influx of Divine compassion can sweeten the harshest decrees and bring with it countless brocha, yeshuas and, refuahs– for and your fellow alike.
+This influx of Divine compassion can sweeten the harshest decrees and bring with it countless brocha, yeshuas and, refuahs– for you and your fellow alike.